-The Commission has developed Information for Consumer resources to assist women considering treatment options in regard to Pelvic Organ Prolapse and Stress Urinary Incontinence, and provide support in discussions with their health care professionals.
+The Commission has developed consumer information resources to assist women considering treatment options in regard to Pelvic Organ Prolapse, Stress Urinary Incontinence, and transvaginal mesh complications, and provide support for discussions with their health care professionals.

 The Commission is very grateful to the many women who contributed to the development of the resources through a number of meetings held across the country.
 The women brought to this process a range of experiences and important advice to inform the resources, and the personal information that they were willing to share was extremely valuable and appreciated.

-These resources will also be distributed to professional colleges and societies, and other relevant stakeholder groups.
+These resources have been distributed to professional colleges and societies, and other relevant stakeholder groups.